HeadBodyScript/gravestone-dungeons.github.io/README.md

 - [x] companions duration would break if there are multiple players
 - [x] companions now count as an individual
 - [x] Created a mechanic that allowes for every villager to have a "passive" and "active" dialog
+- [ ] blue discs stop playing, if too far away (like green discs)

 ## OTHER FIXES
 - [x] new players will run init_player.mcfunction that enables every stat that the player needs to function
 - [x] remove my own class system
 - [ ] build the class system that Zacc explained
+- [ ] Privat message for players near villagers
+- [ ] Ysembert (Direwood Keep version) has dialogue with questions

 ## IDEAS
 * Enchantment that stores up a Node buff that triggers when you take a large amout of damage